OUR RECENT PROJECTS

 EBURY STREET, WESTMINSTER

-Successful receipt of Planning Permission and Listed Building Consent for basement works and rear garden extensions to a Grade II Listed Building.
+Successful receipt of Planning Permission and Listed Building Consent for substantial basement works and rear garden pavilion and extensions to a Grade II Listed Building.
 Chroma P&D managed the application process and submitted the applications to Westminster City Council.

 CARLISLE